bazzlebream/dawn-of-everything/docs/egalitarian_society.md

 - obvious problem
 	- societies have radically different systems of value from one another
 		- (what's important in one might have little to do with importance in other)
-	- (ZW: not sure how this is directly connected)
+	- [‡ I'm not sure how this is directly connected]
 		- imagine society where everyone "equal before gods" (no priests) but 50% are sharecroppers with no property
 		- should we still call this "egalitarian", even if everyone, including sharecroppers, insists relation to gods is all that's important

+[I believe the conclusion from this is that we should be talking about freedom (in the autonomy/liberty sense)]